devnickocodes/memovault-app/README.md

 ## Agile Development

-[GitHub Projects](https://github.com/users/devnickocodes/projects/9/views/1) was used as one of the main Agile tools for the development for this project.
+[GitHub Projects](https://github.com/users/devnickocodes/projects/9/views/1) was used as one of the main Agile tools for the development of this project.
 The process was tracked using a Kanban board, utilising the "To Do", "In Progress" and "Done" columns.

 ![Project Board](https://github.com/devnickocodes/memovault-app/blob/main/readme_docs/project_board.png)